Aditya-354/DSA-Problems-Solved/README.md

 We use two pointers:

-Pointer i

-Tracks the position of the last unique element found.
+Pointer i: Tracks the position of the last unique element found.

 Starts at index 0.

-Pointer j

-Scans the array from index 1 to end.
+Pointer j: Scans the array from index 1 to end.

-Logic

-If nums[j] != nums[i], then a new unique element is found.
+Logic: If nums[j] != nums[i], then a new unique element is found.
 Increment i and copy nums[j] to nums[i].
 Continue until j reaches the end.
 The number of unique elements = i + 1.
 The array is modified in place (no extra array created).

-**Time Complexity:** $$O(n)$$
-We make one pass through the vector using pointer j.
+**TIME COMPLEXITY:** $$O(n)$$  - We make one pass through the vector using pointer j.
 Each element is processed exactly once.

-**Space Complexity:** $$O(1)$$
-No extra memory is used except for a few variables.
+**SPACE COMPLEXITY:** $$O(1)$$  - No extra memory is used except for a few variables.
 All operations are done in place.